Los Angeles Criminal Defense Attorney Explains the Elements of Theft

 - You were falsely accused: Falsely accusing someone of theft is a crime.
 Your attorney can help you assemble evidence to help prove that you are the victim of a false accusation.

 Experienced criminal law attorney is eager to fight for your rights

 If you are arrested for theft, we at the Law Offices of Arash Hashemi want to protect your freedom.
-Schedule a consultation with a lawyer at our firm by calling us at (310) 894-8548 or contacting us online.
-Our office is in Los Angeles in the Westside Towers, within minutes of Santa Monica, Brentwood, Westwood, and Beverly Hills We have flexible office hours, and we will visit you in jail to discuss your case.
+Schedule a consultation with a lawyer at our firm by calling us at (310) 448-1529 or contacting us online.
+Our office is conveniently located in the Westside Towers in Los Angeles, within minutes of Santa Monica, Beverly Hills, Westwood, and steps away from the Expo/Bundy Station.
+We have flexible hours and weekend appointments, and we will visit you in jail to discuss your case.